Fujifilm GFX100RF Review

 My Leica SL2-S files are about 45 MB, Nikon Z6 III files are 18 MB, and Fujifilm X-Pro2 files are 25 MB.
 None of these cameras causes a slowdown in post-production with my current laptop.

-The rear LCD on the GFX100RF.
-I should have tilted it :)
+The rear LCD on the GFX100RF

 Final Thoughts

-Despite my concerns in this first impressions review, I see the appeal of the Fujifilm GFX100RF.
+Despite my concerns in my first impressions review, I see the appeal of the Fujifilm GFX100RF.
 It mostly boils down to the excellent image quality you can bring home with such a small camera.
 The GFX100RF is stealthy, weighs little, and you don’t have to worry about which lenses to bring.

 Remember, the GFX100RF is not the only option for the medium-format experience.
 The GFX100S II is only $100.00 more.
 It is heavier and bulkier, but you have a vast selection of Fujifilm GF lenses.
 You can also adapt many lenses, many of which are small, making for a fairly compact setup.